Jawz84/Blog/PowerShell Contributing.md

 You can contribute by writing, improving, or expanding help files for Get-Help.
 In particular, more examples for cmdlets are always welcome.

-Head over to the <https://github.com/MicrosoftDocs/Powershell-Docs> repo, and read their [contributing manual](https://github.com/MicrosoftDocs/PowerShell-Docs/blob/staging/CONTRIBUTING.md) to get started.
+Head over to the <https://github.com/MicrosoftDocs/Powershell-Docs> repo, and read their [Contributor guide](https://github.com/MicrosoftDocs/PowerShell-Docs/blob/staging/CONTRIBUTING.md) to get started.

 > Tip: PowerShell Help is maintained for PowerShell versions 5.1 and higher.
 You may be asked to update help files for more than one version.

-To do small contributions like correcting typos, just navigate to that file, click the 'Edit' button, and GitHub will create a copy (fork) on your own GitHub for you.
+To do small contributions like correcting typos, just navigate to that file, click the 'Edit' button.
+GitHub will create a copy (fork) on your own GitHub for you, where you can edit the file.
 When you are satisfied with your changes, you can save them, and submit a pull request to the _staging_ branch of the PowerShell-Docs repository.

 For bigger contributions, you are better off cloning your fork locally to your computer.
 This enables you to use VSCode and other editing tools.
 A guide on how to do that can be found [here](https://github.com/MicrosoftDocs/PowerShell-Docs/blob/staging/contributing/1-GET-STARTED.md#making-major-edits-to-existing-topics).

-With more examples, less typos, clearer wording, PowerShell can be easier to learn and use for everyone!
+With more examples, less typos and clearer wording, PowerShell can be easier to learn and use for everyone!

 ### 7. Write Pester tests